groszwilhelm/angular_workshop/README.md

-### Step1
+### Step2

- - Create a product property on the AppComponent and assign it the product
- - Create a product interface
+ - Create a product component
- - Show the product title in the html
+  - Move the logic from the AppComponent to the newly created ProductComponent
- - Show the product description in the html
+  - Pass in the product from the AppComponent to the ProcuctComponent using @Input
- - Show the number of likes of a product
- - Show the number of comments of a product
- - Add src to the image tag
+  - Create an @Output from the ProductComponent that is triggered when the button is clicked
+  - Create a ProductListComponent and move the interaction with the ProductComponent into it

 ### Run the project
  - npm i